 What is the new dialing procedure?

-To complete local calls, the new dialing procedure requires callers to dial area code + telephone number or 1 + area code + telephone number.
-This means that all calls in the 205 area code that are currently dialed with seven digits will need to be dialed using area code + telephone number or 1 + area code + telephone number.
-The same dialing procedure will apply to telephone numbers assigned to the new 659 area code.
+To complete calls within the 518 area code region, the new dialing procedure requires callers to dial area code + telephone number.
+This means that all calls in the 518 area code that are currently dialed with seven digits will need to be dialed using ten digits, that is, the area code + telephone number.
+The same dialing procedure will apply to telephone numbers assigned to the new 838 area code.

 When will the change become mandatory?

-All customers can begin using the new dialing procedure before October 12, 2019.
+However, all customers should begin using the new dialing procedure before August 19, 2017.

 What will you need to do?

-In addition to changing your dialing procedures, all services, automatic dialing equipment, or other types of equipment that are programmed with a 7-digit number will need to be reprogrammed to use the new dialing procedures.
-Some examples are life safety systems, PBXs, fax machines, Internet dial-up numbers, alarm and security systems, gates, speed dialers, call forwarding settings, voicemail services, etc. You may also want to check your business stationery or advertising materials to ensure the area code is included.
+In addition to changing your dialing procedures, all services, automatic dialing equipment, or other types of equipment that are programmed to dial a 7-digit number will need to be reprogrammed to use the new dialing procedure.
+Some examples are stored telephone numbers in contact lists in wireless phones, PBXs, fax machines, Internet dial-up numbers, speed dialers, call forwarding settings, voicemail services, etc. Medical alert devices, safety alarm security systems and gates, ankle monitors or other similar equipment must be programmed to use 10-digit dialing.
+Many systems operate on 10-digit dialing by default but some older equipment may still use 7 digits.
+Please contact your medical alert or security provider if you don’t know whether your equipment needs to be reprogrammed to accommodate the upcoming change to 10-digit dialing.
+You may also want to check your website, business stationery and advertising materials, printed checks, contact information, and your personal or pet ID tags to ensure the area code is included.

 What will remain the same?